tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 <prettier-ignore-start>
 !!!Info
-    As another method of recording_frequency,
-    initialization-related trace points can be recorded in [blocking mode](https://lttng.org/blog/2017/11/22/lttng-ust-blocking-mode/) to prevent tracer discarded.
-    This method reduces the occurrence of data loss, but this time we decided to improve it on the caret side to reduce implementation changes.
+    Another method to avoid tracer discarded is writing meta-information with [blocking mode](https://lttng.org/blog/2017/11/22/lttng-ust-blocking-mode/).
+LTTng serves a function to apply blocking mode to chosen events, and chosen events are written to disks exactly.
+Blocking mode will reduce occurrence of data loss.
+In this moment, `recording_frequency` is introduced to mitigate data loss because range of influence is smaller than blocking mode.
 <prettier-ignore-end>

 ### Status.msg